rahmanuh/rahmanuh.github.io/_posts/2020/2020-07-27-open-source-contribution.md

 I am quite often use this software since I installed.
 In addition, I usually forget how to use `ln` :p

-[This](https://github.com/tldr-pages/tldr/pull/4211)is my first Pull Request (PR), to the repo above.
+[This](https://github.com/tldr-pages/tldr/pull/4211) is my first Pull Request (PR), to the repo above.
 It still needs one more reviewed, but I am already excited :D

 Well, I hope this little step will make me keep contributing to open source software.